gcwioro/vite-plugin-vue-i18n-typescript/README.md

 <script setup lang="ts" >
     import {useI18nTypeSafe} from "@/i18n/i18n.gen.ts";
-    import type {AllTranslationKeysGen} from "@/i18n/i18n.types.gen";
+    import type {AllTranslationKeys} from "@/i18n/i18n.types.gen";

     const {t} = useI18nTypeSafe()

-// Use a type-safe translation key const title: AllTranslationKeysGen = 'home.title' const translatedTitle = t(title)  // `t` is now aware of available keys
+// Use a type-safe translation key
+    const title: AllTranslationKeys = 'home.title'
+const translatedTitle = t(title)  // `t` is now aware of available keys
 </script >
 ```

-In the above example, the `AllTranslationKeysGen` type (automatically generated) ensures that `'home.title'` is a valid
+In the above example, the `AllTranslationKeys` type (automatically generated) ensures that `'home.title'` is a valid
 key according to your locale messages.
 If you mistype a key, TypeScript will error, preventing runtime translation
 errors.